Eemilp/install-opencv-on-wsl/README.md

 # Compile and install OpenCV on WSL
 A guide for installing OpenCV on a WSL machine based on the tutorial by Roman Smirnov.

-A script that does all this is also included but I still recommend reading through this.
+A script that does all this is included but I still recommend reading through this.

 ## Step 0.
 Pre-requirements